capeswords/capeswords.github.io/_pages/longsword.md

 * A cuts zorn at B
 * B Stands right foot forward in olber, cuts up from below left with arms crossed. (hilt on right side, blade on left side) to meet A's blade in a bind

-*Optional 1*: move point towards face and thrust in.
+*Optional 1*: move point towards face, step with left foot forward and thrust in.

 *Optional 2*: Step far out to the left and cut long edge at his arm (ober, zorn)